Statistical Inference for Generative Model Comparison: Formulation and background

-\paragraph{Kernel-based evaluation} There is a line of kernel-based evaluation metrics which admit uncertainty quantification \cite{Binkowski2018DemystifyingMMDGANs,Liu2016KSD,Chwialkowski2016KernelGoF,Bounliphone2016RelativeSimilarity,Kanagawa2023KernelSteinLatent}.
+\paragraph{Kernel-based evaluation} There is a line of kernel-based evaluation metrics which admit uncertainty quantification \citep{Binkowski2018DemystifyingMMDGANs,Liu2016KSD,Chwialkowski2016KernelGoF,Bounliphone2016RelativeSimilarity,Kanagawa2023KernelSteinLatent}.
 However, kernel-based evaluation hinges on having a powerful kernel, which is challenging for complex, high-dimensional data such as images and text.
 In particular, as we show in the simulations, even carefully designed kernels may fail to capture all fine-grained distinctions.
 Moreover, kernel-based methods are computationally expensive, requiring quadratic pairwise computations, whereas our method scales linearly in sample size.
-For kernelized Stein discrepancies \cite{Liu2016KSD,Kanagawa2023KernelSteinLatent}, scores of generative models are required, which can be expensive to compute.
+For kernelized Stein discrepancies \citep{Liu2016KSD,Kanagawa2023KernelSteinLatent}, scores of generative models are required, which can be expensive to compute.
 For large language models (LLMs), evaluating the score entails back-propagation through the network, which is substantially more costly than the single forward pass required by our method.

-\paragraph{Likelihood-ratio-based evaluation} There is a thread of works in using likelihood–ratio for comparing statistical models \cite{NeymanPearson1933MostEfficient,Wilks1938LRAsymptotics,Vuong1989LRTest}.
+\paragraph{Likelihood-ratio-based evaluation} There is a thread of works in using likelihood–ratio for comparing statistical models \citep{NeymanPearson1933MostEfficient,Wilks1938LRAsymptotics,Vuong1989LRTest}.
 Given two candidate families of distributions (two statistical models), likelihood–ratio–based tests determines the more suitable family by first fitting each model to the data and then evaluating the difference in the fitted models' log-likelihoods.
+However, for modern generative models \citep{song2021denoising, dubey2024llama}, this fitting step is typically computationally expensive or even prohibitive.
 In contrast, our approach operates on pre-trained generative models and requires no additional fitting.
 In addition, we complement this line of work by offering conditional comparisons (Section~\ref{sec:conditional}), which are important in scenarios where poor performance within specific subpopulations is especially consequential or dangerous.
-Finally, while this literature adopts log-likelihood to maximize test power, we work with the KL divergence mostly because it is the only f-divergence that admits the cancellation property (Proposition~\ref{prop:KL.unique}), crucial for valid inference.
+Finally, while this literature adopts log-likelihood to maximize test power, we work with the KL divergence mostly because it is the only $f$-divergence that admits the cancellation property (Proposition~\ref{prop:KL.unique}), crucial for valid inference.